The Only Reason I Would Buy Simon Property Group (NYSE:SPG)

 Like other nonessential retailers, Pier 1 was forced to shutter its stores following government-mandated closures that prevented it from successfully conducting going-out-of-business sales at the more than 450 locations it announced it would close at the beginning of this year.

 I just don't think the Simon bulls are acknowledging what is happening on the ground.
-At $57 per share, I would argue that this isn't a 'generational' buy that you will brag to your grandkids about in twenty years' time.
+At $57 per share, I would argue that this isn't a 'generational' buy that you will brag to your grand kids about in twenty years' time.

 Stock Prices Are About The Future